How to Monitor the Workflow of your Team during Remote Working

 As everyone is scrambling to work from home, is your business fully prepared and have you got these key challenges covered?

 We are currently seeing an unprecedented rush of people doing their best to get set up to work from home.
-We know from our 20+ years of experience there are challenges to effectively working remotely.. but we’ve also got a range of solutions to those challenges.
+We know from our 20+ years of experience there are challenges to effectively managing your teams during working remotely.. but we’ve also got a range of solutions to those challenges.

 Currently, we are coming across two distinct camps, those that have committed to work from home and are looking round for everything they need, and those that have said we’re not set up to work from home so we’re not going to be able to…